-As of March 31, 2012 and 2011, the effect of the 41,400,000 warrants to purchase the Company's common stock (the "Public Warrants") issued in connection with the Company's initial public offering (the "IPO"), the 8,000,000 warrants (the "Private Placement Warrants") purchased by NRDC Capital Management, LLC (the "Sponsor") simultaneously with the consummation of the IPO were not included in the calculation of diluted EPS since the weighted average share price was less than the exercise price during the quarter.
+During the six months ended June 30, 2012 and 2011 and the three months ended June 30, 2011, the effect of the 41,400,000 warrants to purchase the Company's common stock (the "Public Warrants") issued in connection with the Company's initial public offering (the "IPO"), the 8,000,000 warrants (the "Private Placement Warrants") purchased by NRDC Capital Management, LLC (the "Sponsor") simultaneously with the consummation of the IPO were not included in the calculation of diluted EPS since the weighted average share price was less than the exercise price during these periods.
+During the three months ended June 30, 2012, the effect of the 41,400,000 Public Warrants and the 8,000,000 Private Placement Warrants were included in the calculation of diluted EPS since the weighted average share price was greater than the exercise price during this period.

-For the three months ended March 31, 2012 and 2011, basic EPS was determined by dividing net income allocable to common stockholders for the applicable period by the weighted average number of shares of common stock outstanding during such period.
+For the three and six months ended June 30, 2012 and 2011, basic EPS was determined by dividing net income allocable to common stockholders for the applicable period by the weighted average number of shares of common stock outstanding during such period.
 Net income during the applicable period is also allocated to the time-based unvested restricted stock as these grants are entitled to receive dividends and are therefore considered a participating security.
 Time-based unvested restricted stock is not allocated net losses and/or any excess of dividends declared over net income; such amounts are allocated entirely to the common stockholders other than the holders of time-based unvested restricted stock.
-For the three months ended March 31, 2012, the Company had 249,198 weighted average unvested restricted shares outstanding.
-The restricted stock grants awarded under the 2009 plan described in Note 6 are excluded from the basic EPS calculation, as these units are not participating securities.
+For the three and six months ended June 30, 2012, the Company had 512,198 and 381,425 weighted average unvested restricted shares outstanding, respectively.
+The performance based restricted stock grants awarded under the 2009 Plan described in Note 6 are excluded from the basic EPS calculation, as these units are not participating securities.